Towards Identifiability of Interventional Stochastic Differential Equations: Main Results

 We give a brief sketch of the proof, to capture the novel elements and how the identifiability of $A$ and $B$ appears here but not in the linear case.
 The zero-noise limit approximately linearizes each intervened SDE.
 Unlike the exactly linear case, the stationary covariance is not identical across interventions.
 By Theorem~\ref{thm:mean_cov}, the covariance under the $i$th intervention approximately matches the SDE with drift $A(J\sigma(Bx_i^*))B$ where $x_i^*$ is the unique zero of the intervened drift $v(x) + c_i$.

 Sufficient variability in these fixed points (guaranteed by our assumptions on $\sigma$) enables the identification of $A$ and $B$.
 Suppose one had access to the drift matrices: because the Jacobian term in the drift is diagonal, a linear combination of drifts across $r$ interventions can yield a rank-one matrix, which must correspond to the outer product of a column of $A$ and a row of $B$.
-But we don't have access to the drift matrices directly, only the covariances they induce, and so the proof relies on finding a different set of matrices where rank-one matrices that characterize $A$ and $B$ can be isolated.
+But we don't have access to the drift matrices directly, only the covariances they induce, and so the proof relies on finding a different set of matrices.
+The robust version of this argument is based on the tensor decomposition analysis in~\citet{bhaskara2014uniqueness}.

-Crucially, the proof doesn't require knowledge of the activation function itself.
-This enables identification of the bias term absorbed by $\sigma$, but furthermore one can identify the parameters $A$ and $B$ even if each elementwise activation in $\sigma$ is distinct.
-This observation motivates learnable activations, which we experiment with in Section~\ref{sec:experiments}.

 We hypothesize the constraint that the SDE drift have a single absorbing point is unnecessary.
 If the ODE given by $\frac{dx}{dt} = v(x) + c_i$ had multiple stable equilibria, then in the limit of small noise, the SDE stationary distribution should approach a Gaussian mixture centered around each equilibrium point.
 The proof only requires certain linear independence conditions of vectors induced by each fixed point, so one intervention with multiple equilibria would offer essentially the same information as additional unimodal interventions.
 This is consistent with the observations in~\citet{lorch2024causal} that nonlinear SDE models generalize well with a limited number of interventions.